antolinij/RESTful-sql-engine/README.md

 7. Example to run a single test:  `docker-compose exec web python manage.py test api.tests.GetMovieTestCase`
 8. after test remove images and volumes unused in docker `docker system prune -a`

-## note #1 These files have to be in the folder as the docker-compose.yml file
+# note #1
-# you should choose your own data
+## These files have to be in the folder as the docker-compose.yml file.
+You should choose your own data
-# .env:
+## File .env:
 DEBUG=0
 SECRET_KEY=asd123sadfas234JH7DDFs3
 DJANGO_ALLOWED_HOSTS=localhost 127.0.0.1 [::1]